 - Driver fatigue in Amazon truck accidents.

-- Overloaded routes tied to Walmart fleet wrecks.
+- Overloaded routes linked to Walmart fleet accidents.